-Conducted when a trained supervisor observes behavior or appearance that is characteristic of an individual who is currently under the influence of or impaired by alcohol, impaired by drugs, or a combination of alcohol and drugs, according to the following guidelines:
+Conducted when a supervisor observes behavior or appearance that is characteristic of an individual who is currently under the influence of or impaired by alcohol, impaired by drugs, or a combination of alcohol and drugs, according to the following guidelines:

-- 1. A supervisor's determination that reasonable suspicion exists shall be based on specific, contemporaneous, articulable observations concerning the appearance, behavior, speech or body odors of the employee; - 2.
-The Department Head or a second trained department supervisor who is reasonably available must confirm the reasonable suspicion determination; - 3.
-The employee is entitled to Union representation before being questioned in connection with a reasonable suspicion determination, if so requested. - 4.
+- 1. A supervisor's determination that reasonable suspicion exists shall be based on specific, contemporaneous, articulable observations concerning the appearance, behavior, speech or body odors of the employee. - 2.
+The Department Head or a second trained department supervisor who is reasonably available must confirm the reasonable suspicion determination. - 3.
+The employee is entitled to Union representation before being questioned in connection with a reasonable suspicion determination.
+If a union representative is not readily available within 30 minutes of a supervisor's determination pursuant to C(1) of this section, then another employee of the bargaining unit may be used as a witness. - 4.
 The supervisor(s) must complete and submit a Reasonable Cause Observation Form for any drug tests within twenty-four (24) hours. - 5.
 A "trained supervisor" is one who has received at least two (2) hours of training in the signs of alcohol and drug use, including at least sixty (60) minutes of training on drug use and at least sixty (60) minutes of training on alcohol use.